awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

 Shadow Copy {ABCDEF12-3456-7890-ABCD-EF1234567890} taken successfully
 ```

-## Viewing Existing Shadow Copies<a name="get-fsxshadow-copies"></a>
+## Viewing existing shadow copies<a name="get-fsxshadow-copies"></a>

 To view the set of existing shadow copies on your file system, enter the following command in a remote PowerShell session on your file system\.
-For instructions on launching a remote PowerShell session on your file system, see [Getting Started with the Amazon FSx CLI for Remote Management on PowerShellGetting Started](remote-pwrshell.md)\.
+For instructions on launching a remote PowerShell session on your file system, see [Getting started with the Amazon FSx CLI for remote management on PowerShellGetting started](remote-pwrshell.md)\.

 ```
 [fs-0123456789abcdef1]PS>Get-FsxShadowCopies